Residency interview prep tips

 I received 5 interviews relatively quickly and slowly over the months I got up to 10 interviews (for just EM).
 Eventually I reached out to a few of my top choices and sent interest emails in late October and Early November.
 It may have been early for some, but I made it clear I just wanted to be sure I would be considered since I really loved their program, specifically mentioning aspects of the program, and/or faculty that I had met that drove me to applying to their program.
 I sent a total of 4 interest emails and received 2 interviews off of those emails.
 All but 1 email was responded to, and I made sure to send each to the program coordinator and the program director themselves (often after some hunting on their websites or googling).
 Ultimately one did end up in a rejection, but after many months of hopeful waiting.
 A realization I’m just having now after going back through my spreadsheet is that 10 of the programs I applied to did not send me anything, not even a rejection email, even though I spent hundreds of dollars applying to them.
 That is the process though, it seems unfair, but it is what it is.
 For my dual applications I had an additional 9 interviews, 6 of which were for 6 EM/IM programs, and 3 of which were for 2 EM/FM programs, as one had me interview once for FM and once for EM.

 Many people told me this advice, and despite of how much imposter syndrome I had about interviewing, especially at some big names, I made it my mantra; the advice is that you are interviewing the program as much as they are interviewing you.
 Get a sense for the resident-faculty interaction.
 Ask questions about the gaps in your excel spreadsheet.
 Don’t be afraid to ask difficult questions to PDs or faculty.
 They want to make sure you’ll fit in, and you want to make sure this is somewhere you can call home for at least 3 years.
 It took about half through the interview season for that nugget of truth to hit home.
-You want to be on your A-game, so I recommend setting aside 1.5-2 hours the day before to just go through all the information/videos each residency sent you and formulate any questions you may have.
+You want to be on your A-game, so I recommend setting aside 1.5-2 hours the day before to just go through all the information/videos for each residency and formulate any questions you may have.
 This is the perfect opportunity to decide your answer to the most asked question you will get, no matter the program.
 You will get the “So why here?” question everywhere you interview.
 Your answer becomes more important if you don’t have geographical ties.
 You should have not just one reason but multiple, and be ready to discuss them at length, as well as ask clarifying questions to help bolster your response.
 This leads to the number two most asked question, the dreaded “Do you have any questions?”.
 This one can be tough, because your days will often have several interviews with faculty members and staff, and the need to have questions is important, it shows interest, and that you’ve done your homework.
 However, by interview 12, getting asked that questions at least 3 times per interview, it can seem daunting and you may feel burnt out of asking questions.
 That’s why it’s important to do your homework before hand and have a few good questions up your sleeve.

 I would often resort to turning the most asked interview question around “So why did you choose here?” especially if they came from another residency previously.
 I liked the question, because the answer was different for many, one PD just said, “I’m not sure, I was asked to come here, never really had high aspirations to be a PD, but decided what the heck, why not!” which, for me, didn’t inspire hope; although I was impressed by the frank honesty.
 I liked asking that question, because it got to the ultimate criterion for me, which was fit.
 Do I identify with their response?
 Could I be friends with this person?
 It didn’t need to be a resounding yes for everyone, but if it was a “no” for all interviewers that was a red flag for me.
 That said, questions I asked to residents differed from those I asked to faculty.
 I would still ask the “Why here?” question, but more often I would ask about camaraderie, how the program has stood up for its residents and about various perks/amenities in the area or at the hospital (health insurance, food, gym, things to do nearby etc.).